SGM HERBERT A. FRIEDMAN (Ret.)

 My favorite story of the entire PSYOP campaign concerns this warning leaflet.
 The time and place of the invasion was top secret.
 It was probably guarded more than any other D-Day secret.
 It could mean the life or death of 100,000 men.
 If this warning leaflet should somehow get out; perhaps from a worker hiding a valued souvenir, the location of the 16 towns on the leaflet would tell the Germans exactly where the invasion fleet was headed.
 How do you guarantee that this secret is kept?
 Easy!
 You lock all the printers up and basically refuse to let them leave.
 The printers were ordered into the Sun plant on 1 June to prepare the warning leaflet.
 The place was sealed and the managers, engravers, printers and workers were locked inside for the next five days.
 On 6 June, the doors were unlocked; the workers streamed out, saw the sun, and heard that France had been invaded.

-Leaflet ZF.5 ("F" for "France") was prepared by the Allies and quoted a radio broadcast given by Free-French General Charles De Gaulle, the head of the French Committee of National Liberation on 6 June 1944.
+Leaflet ZF.5 ("F" for "France") was prepared by the Allies and quoted in a radio broadcast given by Free-French General Charles De Gaulle, the head of the French Committee of National Liberation on 6 June 1944.
 It explained the need for the invasion and told the French people what to expect.
-The back of the leaflet was a short statement entitled Allied Armies Landing and the signature of General De Gaulle.
+The back of the leaflet was a short one sentence statement from De Gaulle and his signature.
 Since France was the actual target and would be bombed and bombarded by Allied Aircraft and ships, it was important that they understood why this ferocious attack on their homeland was important.
 Some of the text is:

 The Back of the De Gaulle Leaflet ZF.5